up42/docs/source/up42-blocks/data/sentinelhub-s2.rst

 Sentinel-2 Level 2 (BOA) AOI clipped
 ====================================
-Please see the `block details page <https://marketplace.up42.com/block/018dfb34-fc19-4334-8125-14fd7535f979>`_ for context.
+For more information, please read the `block description <https://marketplace.up42.com/block/018dfb34-fc19-4334-8125-14fd7535f979>`_.

 Block type: ``DATA``

 Supported parameters
 --------------------

-For more information on supported filters, see :ref:`query filter section  <filters>`.
+For more information, please read the section :ref:`Data source query filters  <filters>`.

 * ``bbox``: The bounding box to use as an AOI.
 Will return all scenes that intersect with this box.
 Use only ``box`` **or** ``intersects`` **or** ``contains``.